DanielYohai/PluralsightProject0/tasks.md

 ## Conclusion

 Congratulations!
-If you have made it this far, then you have successfully completed Step 0 to set up our files and testing frameworks.
+If you have made it this far, then you have successfully completed Step 0 to set up the unit testing frameworks and files.

 Now that we have our initial files set up and successfully unit tested, we will continue next time with our study and examination of the mathematics of Tesla Numbers.